 Christina Hajjar is a Lebanese artist, writer, and cultural worker based in Winnipeg on Treaty 1 territory.
 Her practice considers intergenerational inheritance, domesticity, and place through diaspora, body archives, and cultural iconography.
 As a queer femme and first-generation subject, she is invested in the poetics of process, translation, and collaborative labour.

-hajjarchristina (at) gmail (dot) com
+Contact: hajjarchristina (at) gmail (dot) com